Iuliu Maniu: PNȚ in interwar Romania

-Despite its success in elections, the PNȚ was blocked out of government by the Royal Prerogative of King Ferdinand, who had preferred to nominate Brătianu, Averescu, and Prince Barbu Știrbey.
+Despite its success in elections, the PNȚ was blocked out of government by the Royal Prerogative of King Ferdinand, who had preferred to nominate Ion I. C. Brătianu, Alexandru Averescu, and Prince Barbu Știrbey.
 Maniu publicly protested, and attempted to organize a peasants' march on Bucharest as a public show of support modeled on the Alba Iulia assembly.
 He also showed himself open to deals proposed by Viscount Rothermere regarding a review of the Treaty of Trianon and, as King Ferdinand's death approached, started negotiations with the disinherited Prince Carol (King Ferdinand's son), proposing that the latter bypass the Constitution and crown himself in Alba Iulia (as a new foundation for the Romanian Kingdom).
 Talks with Carol were ended abruptly after the Romanian authorities called on the United Kingdom to expel the Prince from its territory.

-The PNȚ first came to power in November 1928, after both King Ferdinand and Brătianu had died; in the elections of that year, it allied itself with the Romanian Social Democratic Party and the German Party.
+The PNȚ first came to power in November 1928, after both King Ferdinand and Brătianu had died.
+During the elections of that year, the party allied itself with the Romanian Social Democratic Party and the German Party.
 In 1930, Maniu manoeuvered against the Constitution, and, together with Gheorghe Mironescu, brought about Carol's return and deposition of his son Michael.
 However, Carol did not respect the terms of his agreement with Maniu, refusing to resume his marriage to Queen Elena.
 After alternating governments of Maniu and Vaida-Voevod that had brought the party into conflict with the King's inner circle and with his lover, Magda Lupescu, during its tenure his government was faced with a strike by coal miners in the Jiu Valley and major social and economic problems caused by the Great Depression in Romania.
-Maniu resigned for the third and final time on 13 January 1933, due to his ongoing conflict with King Carol.
+Maniu resigned for the third and final time on 13 January 1933, due to his ongoing conflict with King Carol II.